abdullah-hafidz/abdullah-hafidz/README.md

 * **My Setup:** AWS, Proxmox, and Unraid (where I host and run these experiments)

 ### 🌿 Beyond the Screen
-When I am not at a computer,  I am usually fine-tuning a high-tech planted aquarium setup, working out with calisthenics, or travelling the world with my family.
+When I am not at a computer,  I am usually fine-tuning my high-tech planted aquarium setup, working out with calisthenics, or travelling the world with my family.

 ---
 *Always open to chatting about tech, security, or retro games like Double Dragon and Contra.
 Feel free to say hi!*